 Check out this link for my art show schedule so far for this year.
 I'll be posting updates here and on my FaceBook page FYI.

 I found this soft pink macrame cord and really liked it.
 So I added one of my new dream catcher pendants as an accent piece.
 Do you like the addition?
 If you don't, it's easy to remove, or change out for a different one.

-This precious piece is for sale now on my Etsy shop.
-Check it out and share via Pinterest or other social media.
+This precious piece will soon be for sale now on my shop.
+Check back soon.
+Share via Pinterest or other social media, won't you?

 The shimmering metallics sparkle and glisten (so hard to photograph!).
 Makes a great gift for a sweetheart, daughter, mother, sister, or friend.
 Or yourself!